dakrone/dakrone-dotfiles/README.md

 emacs -q -batch -l ~/.emacs.d/setup.el -kill
 ```

 Much package installing will commence.
+If there are errors, just keep
+running it until all the packages are installed.

 3. Run `emacs`